Gizra/Gizra-Way-Book/approach_mission.md

 Now use the questions the other way around:

 Question 1: Can one `article` be written in more than one `topic`?
-Theoretically yes, but to keep things simple let's assume that every article belongs only to one topic.
-In that case the answer to this question is no.
+Yes, that is the requirement

 Question 2: We don't need to ask the Million Question since the answer to the first Question is 'no'.